TennisVisuals/TMX_docs/pages/tmx/tmx_data.md

 CourtHive/TMX uses the Menu/Home Icon to indicate when there may be issues with the persistence of local data.
 If a possible issue is detected, the Menu/Home Icon turns <font color='red'>Red</font>.
 Data may still be saved, but it is not guaranteed, which means the [User Agent](https://en.wikipedia.org/wiki/User_agent) may in some cases delete  site-specific data.

 See [Tournament Information](tmx_tournament_information.html) for instructions on how to push/pull copies of tournaments to/from the CourtHive Server and save copies of tournaments locally.
-See [Local Data](tmx_data_local.html) for instructions on how to reload tournaments from your local file system.
+See [Local Player Database](tmx_players_managing.html) for instructions on how to maintain a local database of players to accommodate on-site sign-in of known players as well as historical match and ranking data for each known player.

 The local database can be populated in two ways:
 * Drag/Drop of JSON, XLSX, or CSV Files: See [Importing/Exporting Local Data](tmx_data_local.html)